screeninvader/SimpleOSD/README.md

-SimpleOSD is tool writte in C++ for displaying text on top of the desktop.
+SimpleOSD is tool written in C++ for displaying text on top of the desktop.

 Usage: simpleOSD [options] text